KahaanGandhi/multi-armed-bandits/README.md

 ![Dirichlet Forest Sampling Pseudocode](./images/pseudocode.png)

-## Experimental Setup
+## Data Mining for User Profiles

-To benchmark the Dirichlet Forest Sampling algorithm against other bandit and deep reinforcement learning strategies, I cleaned and processed a subset of the [Netflix Prize Data](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data) to model user rating tendencies within a framework that lacks specific user data but leverages broader user preferences.
+To benchmark the Dirichlet Forest Sampling algorithm against other bandit and deep RL strategies, I cleaned and processed a subset of the [Netflix Prize Data](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data) (~8 million datapoints) to model user rating tendencies within a framework that lacks specific user data but leverages broader user preferences.
 The users were categorized into five distinct profiles based on their rating patterns:
 1. **Average Viewers**: Users with average ratings across genres.
 2. **Genre Enjoyers**: Users with high ratings for a single genre.
 3. **Multiple Genre Enjoyers**: Users who favor multiple genres.